Take a Few Moments to Plan Now for Your Next Trip With the Kids to Save Money and Headaches

 Check rates after booking

 Booking early can help you get avoid getting closed out of a hotel during peak season, but you may find that prices drop closer to your trip.
 If your reservation is refundable, you can rebook at the cheaper rate and cancel the original reservation.
+Just make sure to book a new reservation before you cancel the first one.
+But before you do this, give your hotel a call and ask if the reservation fees can be adjusted.
+They can't always do it, but this is easier than canceling a reservation and making a new one.

 Check out free events